infi/CountryLookup/README.md

 ## Run

 `npm i`.
 Now you can deploy, preferably the entire thing.
+Pre-deployed at https://countrylookup.now.sh

 The following text are the answers for the initial questionnaire for participation in Seedling School.